NO Toe Caps

 We love providing high quality resoles for our customers.

-Our goal for 2017 is to reduce the need for toe cap (rand) replacements!
+Our goal is to reduce the need for toe cap (rand) replacements!

 The truth be told, we don’t prefer replacing toe caps.
 Replacing rand rubber reduces the number of resoles a shoe can receive and a new cap can alter the structure of the shoe.